Arrian: Bithyniaca

 A work of eight books, Bibliotheca (via Photius) states it is the fourth to have been written by Arrian.

-Nicomediensis Scripta minora

-A work translated a Nicodemian script (minor).

 Indica

 Indica is a work on a variety of things pertaining to India, and the voyage of Nearchus in the Persian Gulf.
 The first part of Indica was based largely on the work of the same name of Megasthenes, the second part based on a journal written by Nearchus.

 Techne Taktike

-Written 136/137 AD (in the 20th year of Hadrian), Techne Taktike is a treatise on Roman cavalry and military tactics, and includes information on the nature, arms and discipline of the phalanx.
+Written 136/137 AD (in the 20th year of Hadrian), Techne Taktike ('the art/craft of tactics') is a treatise on Roman cavalry and military tactics, and includes information on the nature, arms and discipline of the phalanx.
 The hippika gymnasia is a particular concern of Arrian in the treatise.

 Another translation of the title is Ars tactica, which, in Greek, is Τέχνη τακτική.

-This work has generally been considered in large part a panegyric to Hadrian, written for the occasion of his vicenallia, although some scholars have argued that its second half may have had practical use.
+This work has generally been considered in large part a panegyric to Hadrian, written for the occasion of his vīcennālia, although some scholars have argued that its second half may have had practical use.